-- Students shall be clean and free from strong odors, including perfumed fragrances. - Fingernails shall be clean and at a length that does not interfere with the job or pose a risk to the student or clients.
-Artificial nails, gel (shellac) and nail polish pose an infection control and safety risk and are not allowed. - Hair, sideburns, mustaches and/or beards shall be clean, neat and well-trimmed. - Long hair must be pulled back from the face and secured so as to not fall forward into a sterile field. - Make-up shall be appropriate to the professional work environment and not extreme. - Hair color is to be within the normal, natural color range. - Hairstyle is to be within reasonable healthcare environment standards.
+- Students shall be clean and free from strong odors, including perfumed fragrances. - Short natural nails only. - Fingernails shall be clean and less than 1/4 inch long - Artificial nails, gel, acrylic overlays, and nail polish are not allowed. - According to the CDC (2025) the aforementioned all increase infection and safety risks - Hair, sideburns, mustaches and/or beards shall be clean, neat and well-trimmed. - Long hair must be pulled back from the face and secured to not fall forward into a sterile field. - Make-up should be appropriate to the professional work environment and not extreme. - More restrictive clothing requirements and personal protective equipment may be adopted as necessary due to safety and other needs of the healthcare site.